Region - USA

 Construction sites are the hardest hit locations for copper theft, as metal is often left unguarded and relatively unsecured.
 Parking lots and car dealerships are equally at risk, with catalytic converters a key target for thieves.

-WCCTV, the USA's leading supplier of mobile surveillance cameras, outlines below some critical advice for preventing copper theft.
+Below, we outline some critical advice for preventing copper theft.

 How to Prevent Copper Theft

-1. Install Security Lighting
+Install Security Lighting

-Most criminals prefer to operate under cover of darkness, so security lights can be an effective deterrent.
+Most criminals prefer to operate under cover of darkness so security lights can be an effective deterrent.
 A well-lit construction site, property, or parking lot is less likely to be targeted by opportunist copper thieves.

-2. Install Mobile Surveillance Cameras
+Install Mobile Surveillance Cameras

 Mobile video surveillance cameras provide a visible deterrent to potential thieves and capture video evidence to assist with any law enforcement investigations.